Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 So… What Should Schools Do?

 I don’t think schools need to panic.
-This issue has only affected a small number of schools but it is definitely a safeguarding threat that obviously needs to be taken seriously.
+This issue has only affected a small number of schools, but the manipulation of publicly shared images of school students is definitely a safeguarding threat that obviously needs to be taken seriously.

 Step 1- Schools should review their current online images and see what is being used at the moment.

-Step 2 – Remove any names so photos can’t be directly linked to a particular student.
+Step 2 – Remove names of students from the school website, if any are present.
+That way, published photos can’t be directly linked to a particular student.

 That might mean: